 What diets are these Mince Pies suitable for?

-This Mince Pies recipe is suitable for vegetarian and dairy free diets.
+This Mince Pies recipe is suitable for dairy free diets.

 This recipe is suitable if you’re gluten free as long as you swap out the following ingredients for gluten free alternatives;